 The waste industry is facing new challenges.

 Every year, more than 400 million tons of waste end up in waste treatment plants in Germany.
-More than three quarters of this waste is recycled or converted into energy, according to the German Federal Ministry for the Environment.
+More than three-quarters of these valuable resources is recycled or converted into energy, according to the German Federal Ministry for the Environment.

 The waste industry is facing new challenges because: the economy needs more recycled raw materials.
 To achieve this, citizens need to separate waste more and better and change their attitude towards products and their use.
 Long-term megatrends on the one hand and short-term events on the other send mixed signals when it comes to securing the necessary infrastructure and technology for the future.
 However, investments in machinery, plants and personnel require precise scenarios of future developments.

 Circular thinking – Circular deciding – Circular investing

 Linear thinking and acting are no longer the benchmarks for a sustainable resource management.
 The future calls for a Circular Economy that strives for closed product and raw material cycles.
 Waste is an important source of recycled raw materials and these must be increasingly used in the production of products in times to come.

 Nevertheless, recycling resources has its limits, economically, energetically, and ecologically.
 However, waste that can no longer be recycled can to a large extent be used for energy generation, including the pollutants that were removed in the recycling process.